ethmarks/blips/README.md

 # Blips

 Blips is my (Ethan Marks) personal microblog.
-I use it for random updates, stream-of-consciousness notes, and the various interesting quotes or knowledge that I stumbled upon.
+I use it for random updates, stream-of-consciousness notes, and the various interesting quotes and tidbits that I stumble upon.

 <https://ethmarks.github.io/blips/>